Petz recovery maps for qudit quantum channels: Introduction

 A quantum system is associated with a Hilbert space $\mathcal{H}$, such that the set of all possible states can be defined as $\mathcal{D}(\mathcal{H}) = \{\rho \in \mathcal{L}(\mathcal{H})\}$, where $\mathcal{L}(\mathcal{H})$ represents the set of linear operators acting on $\mathcal{H}$.
 The most general transformations on the quantum system of interest are characterized by a family of linear maps that are completely positive and trace preserving (CPTP) known as quantum channels~\cite{Quanta77}.
 For certain quantum channels and input states satisfying an information theoretic criterion, a universal recovery operation was proposed by Petz~\cite{Petz86}.
 One should keep in mind that the recovery map should preserve the existing correlations between the system and the environment.
 The Petz recovery map has been widely explored in the context of quantum data processing inequality~\cite{Petz86, Petz88,Petz03,Junge18}, quantum error correction~\cite{Barnum02}, deriving fluctuation theorems~\cite{Buscemi21,Cenxin21}, to name a few.
 Recently, a physical protocol has been proposed to achieve this recovery map~\cite{Kwon22} and a quantum algorithm has been developed to implement it~\cite{Gilyen22}.

 Although the Petz map is a powerful recovery map, it is built to perfectly work in the context where the quantum relative entropy does not increase in time.
 There are two crucial ingredients in constructing the Petz map: the original dynamical map (the map intended to be reverted) and a reference state (also called a prior state).
 For one-qubit decoherence channels the best strategy using the Petz map was studied in~\cite{Lea21}.
-Other general recovery strategies have been explored in~\cite{Surace22} by extending the Bayes retrodiction theorem.
+Other general recovery strategies have been explored in~\cite{Surace22, Arthur23} based on the concept of state retrodiction.

-In this work, we look into the geometrical aspects of the Petz recovery maps for a qubit and we explore the Petz recovery map in higher dimensions.
-Similar to what was done in Ref.~\cite{Lea21} for the qubit case, we would like to verify the use of this map in a general context.
-The input states considered are the full set of states and not just the states for which the Petz map is intended to work perfectly.
+In this work, we explore the Petz recovery map in higher dimensions.
+High-dimensional systems have become of increasing relevance recently \cite{Erhard18,Friis19,Erhard20,Carine20}.
 Two paradigmatic quantum channels are analyzed: the dephasing and amplitude-damping channels.
+Especially for systems based on multicore-fibers dephasing is a very typical source of error \cite{Erhard20}.
+Moreover, dephasing and amplitude damping channels for a qudit have been experimentally simulated in~\cite{Marques15} and the relevance and consequences of generalized amplitude damping channels have been investigated in~\cite{Khatri20,Chessa21}.
+Similar to what was done in Ref.~\cite{Lea21} for the qubit case, we would like to verify using the Petz map in a general context.
+The input states considered are the full set of states and not just the states for which this map is intended to work perfectly.
 By exploring the reference state, an optimal Petz map is constructed.
-In Ref.~\cite{Lea21}, it was shown that the optimal Petz recovery map is worst than simply returning the output state, i.e. using the identity channel as the “recovery channel”.
-This was spotted by analyzing the average fidelity between the initial and recovered states.
-Since the average fidelity between a target pure state and a randomly chosen state decreases with the dimension of the systems \cite{Zyczkowski05}, we asked ourselves if the Petz recovery map could have a better performance in this general scenario with $d$-dimensional systems.
-To quantify this, we analyzed the distance between the corresponding Choi matrices which showed a clear dependence between this distance and the dimension.
+In Ref.~\cite{Lea21}, it was shown that while the identity channel, i.e. simply returning the output state, outperforms the Petz map for unital maps in terms of average fidelity, the behavior of the Petz map for non-unital maps remains ambiguous.
+Since the average fidelity between a target pure state and a randomly chosen state decreases with the dimension of the systems \cite{Zyczkowski05}, we ask whether the Petz recovery map could exhibit a better performance in this general scenario with qudits.
+In this work, we compare the behavior of the Petz recovery map across different dimensions rather than alternative strategies, demonstrating its robustness with an increase in dimensions using a distance measure as the figure of merit.
+Note that no optimization over input and reference states for the Petz map was conducted.